Perfect matching modules, dimer partition functions and cluster characters: Introduction

-The principal application of perfect matching modules in this paper is to give a module theoretic interpretation of this Marsh--Scott formula.
+A further application of perfect matching modules in this paper is to give a representation-theoretic interpretation of the Marsh--Scott formula \eqref{eq:MS1-intro}.
 Our first step in this direction (Proposition~\ref{prop:MS2}, Theorem~\ref{thm:MS3}) is to reformulate \eqref{eq:MS1-intro} in terms of modules: